vuestorefront/vue-storefront/packages/core/docs/commercetools/use-cart.md

 - `loading` - a reactive object containing information about loading state of the cart

 ## Getters

-Because `cart` property is a raw response with some additional properties, it's recommended to use `cartGetters` for accessing any data from it.
-It includes the following helper functions:

 - `getTotals` - returns cart totals.